DataFire/Integrations/integrations/generated/google_gamesmanagement/README.md

   * title `string`: The player's title rewarded for their game activities.

 ### PlayerScoreResetAllResponse
-* PlayerScoreResetAllResponse `object`: This is a JSON template for a list of leaderboard reset resources.
+* PlayerScoreResetAllResponse `object`: A list of leaderboard reset resources.
   * kind `string`: Uniquely identifies the type of this resource.
-Value is always the fixed string gamesManagement#playerScoreResetResponse.
+Value is always the fixed string `gamesManagement#playerScoreResetAllResponse`.
   * results `array`: The leaderboard reset results.
     * items [PlayerScoreResetResponse](#playerscoreresetresponse)

 ### PlayerScoreResetResponse
-* PlayerScoreResetResponse `object`: This is a JSON template for a list of reset leaderboard entry resources.
+* PlayerScoreResetResponse `object`: A list of reset leaderboard entry resources.
   * definitionId `string`: The ID of an leaderboard for which player state has been updated.
   * kind `string`: Uniquely identifies the type of this resource.
-Value is always the fixed string gamesManagement#playerScoreResetResponse.
+Value is always the fixed string `gamesManagement#playerScoreResetResponse`.
   * resetScoreTimeSpans `array`: The time spans of the updated score.
+Possible values are: - "`ALL_TIME`" - The score is an all-time score. - "`WEEKLY`" - The score is a weekly score. - "`DAILY`" - The score is a daily score.
     * items `string`

 ### ProfileSettings
-* ProfileSettings `object`: This is a JSON template for profile settings
+* ProfileSettings `object`: Profile settings
   * kind `string`: Uniquely identifies the type of this resource.
-Value is always the fixed string gamesManagement#profileSettings.
-  * profileVisible `boolean`: The player's current profile visibility.
-This field is visible to both 1P and 3P APIs.

-### QuestsResetMultipleForAllRequest
-* QuestsResetMultipleForAllRequest `object`: This is a JSON template for multiple quests reset all request.
-  * kind `string`: Uniquely identifies the type of this resource.
-Value is always the fixed string gamesManagement#questsResetMultipleForAllRequest.
+Value is always the fixed string `gamesManagement#profileSettings`.
-  * quest_ids `array`: The IDs of quests to reset.
-    * items `string`
+  * profileVisible `boolean`

 ### ScoresResetMultipleForAllRequest
-* ScoresResetMultipleForAllRequest `object`: This is a JSON template for multiple scores reset all request.
+* ScoresResetMultipleForAllRequest `object`
   * kind `string`: Uniquely identifies the type of this resource.
-Value is always the fixed string gamesManagement#scoresResetMultipleForAllRequest.
+Value is always the fixed string `gamesManagement#scoresResetMultipleForAllRequest`.
   * leaderboard_ids `array`: The IDs of leaderboards to reset.
     * items `string`